wavemotion-dave/StellaDS/README.md

 Game Autodetection:
 -----------------------
 The Atari 2600 utilizes a growing number of bankswitching scheme.
-StellaDS currently supports 36 differnet bank switching schemes (see full list further below) - and it usually will auto-detect the right one.
+StellaDS currently supports 36 different bank switching schemes (see full list further below) - and it usually will auto-detect the right one.
 If for some reason it does not, you can go into the configuration (gear icon) and manually select a new scheme.
 Be sure to hit START to save your config and then try re-loading the game (the bank switching requires a reload of the game).
-In the catestrophic event that the detected bankswitching scheme causes the emulation to crash, you can try loading the game using the Y (instead of A) button which will load the game but NOT start it running... this should let you go in and adjust the back switching scheme
+In the catastrophic event that the detected bankswitching scheme causes the emulation to crash, you can try loading the game using the Y (instead of A) button which will load the game but NOT start it running... this should let you go in and adjust the back switching scheme